mattmoore/maki/README.md

 1. Better FP support than what exists baked-in to Kotlin currently.
 1. A first-class metaprogramming model for use during compilation.
 There is another project, Arrow-Meta, which does a similar thing.
 However, the third goal...
-1. ...is a new Kotlin runtime that enables metaprogramming after the program is compiled and *while it is running*.
+1. ...is more advanced metaprogramming capabilities baked into a new runtime library.

 ## Language Spec